Ljiljanna Ravlich: Political career

 Ravlich was elected to the Legislative Council in 1996, becoming the first woman born in a non-English speaking country to enter the Parliament of Western Australia.
 She is also thought to be the first Croatian-born woman elected to a parliament outside Croatia.
 When the Gallop Labor government was elected in 2001, she served as a parliamentary secretary until 2005, when she was appointed as Local Government Minister.

 Shortly afterwards she became the Minister for Education.
 Charged with the implementation of a controversial outcomes-based education policy, she held a high-profile portfolio and received much media coverage before losing her ministerial position in December 2006.
 PLATO WA, a community-based lobby group, celebrated her demotion.

 In March 2007, as a result of a cabinet reshuffle by Premier Alan Carpenter, Ravlich was reinstated into the cabinet.

+Ravlich was awarded the Medal of the Order of Australia in the 2026 King's Birthday Honours for "service to the people and Parliament of Western Australia, and to the community".

 She lives in Cottesloe, and is the partner of Western Australia's former State Opposition Leader Eric Ripper.